Cell Referencing in Excel

 There are 2 types of cell reference used in an Excel formula: Relative and Absolute.

 Absolute cell references do not change when a formula containing them is copied into another cell.
 There are 2 ways this can be achieved: using a $ symbol and using named cells.
 An example of what an absolute cell reference looks like is $d$6 or $g$2 using the $ symbol and VAT or PRICE using the named cell method.
-See below for an example of how absolute references are used in a calculation:
+See below for an example of how these are used in a calculation:

 It is possible to use an absolute range which may include columns, rows or a range of cells.
 Examples of this include $A:$A and $a$1:$d$5.